 Much like a cover letter, the purpose of a solicited application letter is to express interest in employment and get an interview.
 The crucial difference is an application letter is an invitation and needs to state that.

 Example: My name is [NAME].
 You may remember meeting me at the Job Expo on August 13th.
 It was after the panel on The Future of Marketing and Communications.
 We talked about where SMS would be ten years from now and the safety of bitcoins.
 This led to a conversation about an opening in IT with your company.
 You suggested at the time I forward my resume for your review.

-If the requester is a third party, put that in the opening statement.
+If the requester is a third party, but that is in the opening statement.

 The Rest of the Letter

-Since you’re including a resume with that solicited application letter, make sure it’s as polished as it gets.
-That means using Resume Builder, LiveCareer’s top tool for creating quality resumes that gets interviews.
+Since you include a resume with that solicited application letter, make sure it’s as polished as it gets.
+That means using Resume Builder, LiveCareer’s top tool for creating quality resumes that get interviews.